merclangrat/merclangrat.github.io/README.md

 Please contact me in **Russian**, **English**, or **Ukrainian**.

 **I do not speak German — and I’m not going to.**
-Sure, I can read German messages with the help of translation tools and reply in English, but please don’t do that.
-It just makes me nervous and uncomfortable, and honestly, it kills good communication before it even starts.
-So, if you want to talk to me, write in English, please.
+Sure, I can read German messages using translation tools and reply in English, but please don’t.
+It makes me nervous and uncomfortable, and honestly, it kills good communication before it even starts.
+So, if you want to talk to me, please write in English.